mmark-md/mmark/README.md

   is possible.
 * Putting images in description of other images is not allowed (similarly to the situation with links).
+* HTML inlines are not supported for the same reason why HTML blocks are not supported.

 Not-yet-implemented things:

 * Separate declaration of image's source and title is not (yet?) supported.
 * Reference links are not implemented yet.
-* HTML blocks are not implemented yet.
-* HTML inlines are not implemented yet.
 * Entity and numeric character references are not implemented yet.

 ### Additional information about MMark-specific extensions